 As required by accounting principles generally accepted in the United States of America (GAAP), these financial statements present the Commission and its blended component unit, The Foundation for Public Broadcasting in Georgia, Inc. ("the Foundation").
 The Foundation assists the Commission in fulfilling its statutory responsibility for providing educational and public broadcasting to the citizens of the State of Georgia.
 Funds raised by the Foundation are almost entirely devoted to the benefit of the Commission.
-The Foundation's Board of Directors is composed of the Chairperson and the Vice Chairperson of the Commission's Board, two directors elected by the Foundation's Board and the Executive Director of the Commission.
+The Foundation's Board of Directors is composed of eleven directors, composed of the Chairperson and the Vice Chairperson of the Commission's Board, two directors elected by the Commission's Board, six directors elected by the Foundation's Board and the Executive Director of the Commission.

 Because the Foundation, a legally separate entity, is in substance a part of the Commission's operations, the financial statements of the Foundation have been blended with the financial statements of the Commission.
-Blending the Foundation's financial activity with the general fund of the Commission is a departure from GAAP, however this does not cause the financial statements to be misleading, but rather more accurately depicts the unique relationship between the Commission and the Foundation.
+Blending the Foundation's financial activity with the general fund of the Commission is a departure from GAAP; however, this presentation does not cause the financial statements to be misleading, but rather more accurately depicts the unique relationship between the Commission and the Foundation.
 Information on obtaining the individual financial statements of the blended component unit is available from the Finance Office of the Commission.